Kaupinam

-The small lungooty worn by naga sadhus or fakirs is also known as Coopees.
+The short type of lungooty worn by naga sadhus or babas often leaves the buttocks bare, it is also known as coopees.

 Use

-It is used extensively by wrestlers (pehelwans) in India participating in the traditional game of Pehlwani (a form of traditional wrestling).
-It is worn by wrestlers during matches, practice, training and exercises (kasrat).
+It is still used extensively by Kalaripayattu (martial artists), bodyguards (ang-rakshaks) and wrestlers (pehelwans) in rural India, especially in games of Malla-yuddha and the medieval variation Pehlwani (a form of sparring from West Asia and South Asia).
+It is also worn during fitness training & sports coaching (kasrat); by men performing any form of physically straining activity and weight lifting such as farming.

-The kaupinam in India is the traditional male sports gear associated with almost every form of physically straining sports like kushti and kabaddi.
-It has been worn by sportsmen and bodybuilders during training and exercise sessions (similar to the contemporary use of gym shorts) since ancient times and is still used in traditional sports.
-Langot was earlier worn (and is still worn sometimes) in India by men performing any form of physically straining activity.
-The wrestlers often wear a G-string-shaped guard underneath to protect their genitals.
+Langot is a male sports gear and undergarment, associated with almost every form of physically straining sports like kushti and kabaddi of Indian traditions.
+It has been worn by henchmen and sportsmen during practices and sessions, in a similar way to the contemporary use of gym shorts and jock briefs since ancient times.
+Wrestlers and bodyguards also wear a abdominal guard underneath, to protect and support their genitals.

-The kaupinam is a very ancient form of sportswear and was in use since the early Vedic Period (2000–1500 BC) in India as is evident from a verse in the Sam Veda, the Hindu sacred scriptures, written at that time.
+The kaupinam is a very ancient form of sportswear and was in use since the early Vedic Period (2000–1500 BC), as is evident from a verse in the Sam Veda of Hindu scriptures.
 The devotees of the Hindu god Shiva were said to be wearing kaupinam.

 Religious significance

 It has religious significance attached to asceticism for the Hindus.
 The Bhagavata Purana enjoins that a true ascetic should not wear anything other than a kaupina.
 Sometimes the god Shiva himself is depicted wearing Kaupina.
 The deities Murugan of Palani and Hanuman are said to be wearing this garment.
 Langot or kaupin is associated with celibacy.
 Adi Shankara composed a verse called Kaupina Panchakam to assert the significance of asceticism.
-Famous Maharashtrian saint Samarth Ramdas and Tamil saint Ramana Maharshi were always depicted wearing a langot in popular pictures.
+Famous Maharashtrian sant Samarth Ramdas and Tamil rishi Ramana Maharshi were always depicted wearing a langot in popular pictures.